Feasible region

 In many problems, the feasible set reflects a constraint that one or more variables must be non-negative.
 In pure integer programming problems, the feasible set is the set of integers (or some subset thereof).
 In linear programming problems, the feasible set is a convex polytope: a region in multidimensional space whose boundaries are formed by hyperplanes and whose corners are vertices.

 Constraint satisfaction is the process of finding a point in the feasible region.

 Convex feasible set

+A unimodal, convex solution space with a single global minimum (left), and a nonlinear, multimodal solution space with multiple local minima (right).

 A convex feasible set is one in which a line segment connecting any two feasible points goes through only other feasible points, and not through any points outside the feasible set.
 Convex feasible sets arise in many types of problems, including linear programming problems, and they are of particular interest because, if the problem has a convex objective function that is to be minimized, it will generally be easier to solve in the presence of a convex feasible set and any local optimum will also be a global optimum.